-Southern Thailand has plenty of beautiful islands and beaches for a tropical getaway – Phuket and Koh Samui are home to some favourite Singaporean getaway spots, but they tend to be overcrowded with other eager tourists and it’s hard to find a spot these days that is truly serene.
-So when Tourism Authority of Thailand invited me up to check out Krabi, I was pleasantly surprised when they also took us to this rather underrated spot called Khanom that is a perfect place to getaway from the tourist crowds.
+Southern Thailand has plenty of beautiful islands and beaches for a tropical getaway – Phuket and Koh Samui are home to some favourite Singaporean getaway spots, but they tend to be overcrowded these days so for a really relaxing holiday, take the time to check out nearby Khanom instead – I’ve put together a short guide on things to do in Khanom and what I loved about this truly serene beach paradise without the tourist crowds.

 Where is Khanom?